homenotalone/homenotalone/README.md

 This project is a spin-off from [editable.website](https://editable.website).
 A SvelteKit template for coding **completely custom website**, while allowing non-technical people to **make edits** to the content by simply logging in with a secure admin password.

-## But why?

-It's a dynamic website but light as a feather compared to building on top of a CMS.
-It makes editing content self-explanatory.

 ## Step 0 - Requirements